plasma4/magix-fix/DOCS.md

         'off': G.MODE_OFF,
         'quarry': { name: 'Quarry stone', icon: [0, 8], desc: 'Produce [cut stone] and other minerals.', use: { 'worker': 3, 'stone tools': 3 } },
-        'advanced quarry': { name: 'Advanced quarry stone', icon: [8, 12, 0, 8], desc: 'Produce [cut stone] and other minerals at a superior rate with metal tools.', use: { 'worker': 3, 'metal tools': 3 } }, 'quarryotherstones': { name: 'Quarry other stones', icon: [3, 12, 'magixmod'], desc: 'Strike the Earth for [various cut stones] rather than normal [cut stone].', req: { 'quarrying II': true }, use: { 'worker': 3, 'metal tools': 3 } }, 'quarrydeepores': { name: 'Quarry deep for minerals', icon: [8, 12, 33, 30, 'magixmod'], desc: 'Quarry for resources that require quarrying deep underground.
+        'advanced quarry': { name: 'Advanced quarry stone', icon: [8, 12, 0, 8], desc: 'Produce [cut stone] and other minerals at a superior rate with metal tools.', use: { 'worker': 3, 'metal tools': 3 } }, 'quarryotherstones': { name: 'Quarry other stones', icon: [3, 12, "magixmod"], desc: 'Strike the Earth for [various cut stones] rather than normal [cut stone].', req: { 'quarrying II': true }, use: { 'worker': 3, 'metal tools': 3 } }, 'quarrydeepores': { name: 'Quarry deep for minerals', icon: [8, 12, 33, 30, "magixmod"], desc: 'Quarry for resources that require quarrying deep underground.
 In this mode you will gather three times more ores but six times less of non-ore materials.', req: { 'prospecting III': true }, use: { 'worker': 8, 'metal tools': 8 } }, },
     effects: [
         { type: 'gather', context: 'quarry', amount: 5, max: 10, every: 3, mode: 'quarry' },